YuxuanGong-1923/CSC1004-Java-ChatRoom/README.md

 # CSC1004-Java-ChatRoom

-This code implements the basic program of Java Chatroom which can implement the function of GUI, multi-client chat, login and register.
+This code is a coursework for CSC1004, which implements the basic program of Java Chatroom which can implement the function of GUI, multi-client chat, login and register.

 Instructions on how to run this code:

   First, download a xampp control panel which can control the database easily.
-I don't know whether this program can work on TA's desktop with mysql desktop.
-If not, I'm sorry to trouble TA to download a new app.
   Here are two videos on YouTube teaching how to download them

-  Second, you start the code and then click the server button to start the server.
+  Second, start the code and then click the server button to start the server.
 Don't close the server after it start running until the chat ends.

-  Third, you open the program again, enter the Client mode click the register button to register.
+  Third, open the program again, enter the Client mode click the register button to register.

-  Fourth, you start the program and enter the client mode again to login in.
+  Fourth, start the program and enter the client mode again to login in.
   After successfully login, you can see a chat page.

-  Fifth, you start the program again and enter numerous clients to have multi-client chat.
+  Fifth, start the program again and enter numerous clients to have multi-client chat.

 Techniques I have used and how I developed this project